memgraph/docs/docs/reference-guide/triggers.md

 ### Predefined variables
 Statements that a trigger executes can contain certain predefined variables which contain information about the event that triggered it.
+Values of predefined variables are determined by database transaction, multiple creations, updates or deletes that are part of single transaction will be in predefined variables.

 Based on the event type, the following predefined variables are available: